US: California Governor Gavin Newsom defeats recall attempt | DW | 15.09.2021

 California's Democratic Governor Gavin Newsom on Tuesday became the second state governor in US history to defeat a recall aimed at removing him from office early.

-Voters had been called to the ballot box to decide whether or not to recall the Democrat governor.
+Voters had been called to the ballot box to decide whether to recall the Democrat governor.

-Republicans aimed to oust the incumbent by means of the recall process in the country's most populous, and largely Democrat-leaning, state.
+Republicans aimed to oust the incumbent by means of the recall process in the country's most populous, and largely Democratic-leaning, state.

 Newsom's handling of the COVID-19 pandemic had angered some Californians, especially conservatives, but he remained ahead in the polls.
 He won a landslide victory for the post in 2018.